tekumara/notes/k3s.md

 k3d cluster create -p "8081:80@loadbalancer"
 ```

+k3s installs the traefik loadbalancer.
+Ingress objects with hosts of the form `myapp.k3d.localhost` will be accessible from the macOS on the host mapped port in a web browser, eg: `http://myapp.k3d.localhost:8081/`.
+This works because Chrome and Firefox resolve \*.localhost to 127.0.0.1 (NB: the default MacOS resolver does not so curl to \*.localhost will fail).

-For more info see [Exposing Services](https://k3d.io/usage/guides/exposing_services/)
+For more info see [Exposing Services](https://k3d.io/v5.2.2/usage/exposing_services/)

 #### Exposing ports after cluster creation